Founder & product insight

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "What we chose not to promise in Orena", a routine can support awareness without promising a fixed outcome.
+For "Practical context: we chose not to promise in Orena", a routine can support awareness without promising a fixed outcome.
 It should not push the App Store link before the question is answered.
 That is why this article points to /what-is-orena for the official boundary around Orena's product claims.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
 If the question is about habit, comfort, or planning, guided timing can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a desk break where the user wants less jaw tension and fewer choices.
-For "What we chose not to promise in Orena", repeat the same sequence long enough to learn from it.
+For "Practical context: we chose not to promise in Orena", repeat the same sequence long enough to learn from it.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not make medical or skin-care decisions for the reader.
-The useful outcome is simple: the right reader.
+The useful outcome is simple: the right.

 Editorial angle